supercollider/supercollider/README_WINDOWS.md

             lib
         fftw

-In order to get support for ASIO drivers, follow this directory structure:
+To get support for ASIO drivers, follow this directory structure:

     supercollider
         external_libraries